Anne Boyd Rioux is close to completing a full draft of her biography on Constance

 in this anthology.
 He has also published two poems in recent months: 'Iwa L'Ewa (Character

-Is Beauty)' and 'For Ayo Bamgbose', a poem in honour of Professor Bamgbose.
+Is Beauty)' and 'For Ayo Bamgbose', a poem in honor of Professor Bamgbose.
 Niyi delivered

 the keynote lecture in April at the Symposium on Modernity, Culture, and the State